 Once the potential buyer filled this form, the agent/broker firm receives an email notification.

-The next thing a potential buyer can do is leaving feedback (1-5 stars) and a comment.
+The next thing a potential buyer can do is leave feedback (1-5 stars) and a comment.

 You can also save a home if you like it.
 It will be saved in a favorites list called “saved homes” for the potential buyer where other already liked homes may have been saved before.

-If the potential buyer doesn’t want to see a home again in the search, it can be hidden by clicking on the “Hide” button.
+If the potential buyer doesn’t want to see the home again in the search, it can be hidden by clicking on the “Hide” button.